 Why They Need to be Analyzed

-- Ask California State Parks to test Torrey Pine Trees for Aluminum Poisoning as of mid-March, this petition has about 490 online signatures plus 850 signatures on paper gathered near the Reserve.
-I plan to deliver them to State Parks in April, 2019.
+- Ask California State Parks to test Torrey Pine Trees for Aluminum Poisoning as of April 15, this petition has about 500 online signatures plus 1,550 signatures on paper gathered near the Reserve.
+They will be delivered to State Parks in late April, 2019.

 Questions and Answers

 Presentation to San Diego Community Forest Advisory Board, 11/14/2018

 - This presentation was recommended by the staff of S.D.
 Councilmember Barbara Bry.
 I showed the CFAB the unacknowledged fungal damage that is probably working in a symbiotic relation with beetles to kill the trees and asked them to investigate.
 And then I sent a follow-up email, with copies to “everybody”.